DIDONEproject/musif/docs/source/Custom_features.md

 By default, their values will be `["musif.extract.basic_modules"]` and `["musif.extract.features"]`.
-For instance, the following allow to re-use the stock features; if you omit the `"musif.extract.basic_modules"`, then the stock features won't be usable anymore:
+For instance, the following allow to re-use the stock features; if you omit the `"musif.extract.basic_modules"`, then the stock features will no longer be usable:

 ```yaml
 basic_modules_addresses: ["musif.extract.basic_modules", "custom_basic_modules"]